shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-mail.md

 In this tutorial, you learned how to build a mail dAPP on Solana.
 We covered the on-chain program's code using the Rust programming language.
 We built the User Interface with React and MaterialUI then tied everything together with Redux.

 There's still a lot of grounds to cover on this project.
-For instance, data store on Solana are not private, they can be accessed and read by the public.
+For instance, data store on Solana is not private,it can be accessed and read by the public.
 A consequence of this for this project is that mails sent between users are visible to the public.
-It'll be nice to add end-to-end encryption to the mails sent between to parties, this way users can be sure that their messages are can only be read by them.
-This will make for a nice challenge
+It'll be nice to add end-to-end encryption to the mails sent between two parties, this way users can be sure that their messages can only be read by them.
+This will make for a nice challenge.

-# About the Authors
+# About the Author

 This tutorial was created by [Segun Ogundipe](https://www.linkedin.com/in/segun-ogundipe).
 You can get in touch with the author on [Figment Forum](https://community.figment.io/u/segun-ogundipe) and on [GitHub](https://github.com/segun-ogundipe)